Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

   - This effect supersedes any similar effects, such as the prayer version of this spell or the _blessing of knowledge - miracle_ effect on another creature.
 - The range of all of their attacks and powers are doubled.
 Their zone of control doubles in size.
 - The area of effect of their powers is increased.
 Any distance which scales with area or volume (such as radius of a sphere) is now 3 times larger.
 Any linear distance (such as the length of a wall created) is now 4 times larger.
 - Damage that they deal cannot be prevented by any means.
-This includes damage resistance or immunity, absorption, and the Block reaction, although they can still miss. and Self-inflicted effects which reduce the efficacy of your attacks, such as modes still function normally.
+This includes damage resistance or immunity, absorption, and the Block reaction, although they can still miss.
+Self-inflicted effects which reduce the efficacy of their attacks, such as modes, still function normally.

 In addition, they suffer effects that mirror those of the [crazed](https://rules.fontsofpower.com/#/rules/conditions/ailments?id=crazed) ailment.
 They cannot become immune to these effects, and do not gain any stacks of this ailment.